-Origami is an intriguing Japanese art, in which a square paper is folded to form animate or inanimate models, that too without glue or any cut.
+Origami is an intriguing Japanese art in which a square paper is folded to form animate or inanimate models, that too without glue or any cut.

 In Japanese language oru means “to fold” and kami means “paper”.

-The following are the standard base:
+The following are the traditional base used in origami models:

 - Bird Base